ArnavM3434/Improving-Backdoor-Persistency-In-A-Code-Agent/README.md

 ## Main Findings

-1. **Backdoors do decay but do not disappear.** After 3 epochs of benign post-training (~1,875 steps), the original trigger's TPR dropped from 0.98 to 0.57 — the model retains the backdoor in over half of triggered cases.
-FPR dropped to 0.00, meaning the model stopped producing false poisoned outputs quickly.

-2. **P-Trojan significantly improves persistence.** The optimized trigger retained a TPR of 0.825 after the same benign post-training, compared to 0.57 for the original.
+1. **P-Trojan significantly improves persistence.** The optimized trigger retained a TPR of 0.825 after the same benign post-training, compared to 0.57 for the original.
 The persistence metric improved from 0.5816 to 0.8250 — a **42% relative improvement**.
 This confirms the paper's core insight: aligning the backdoor gradient with the clean gradient makes the backdoor harder to erase.

-3. **The optimized trigger achieves perfect initial insertion.** The P-Trojan trigger achieved TPR = 1.00 and FPR = 0.00 after backdoor insertion, slightly better than the original trigger (TPR = 0.98, FPR = 0.01), suggesting that the gradient-aligned trigger is also easier for the model to learn.
+2. **The optimized trigger achieves perfect initial insertion.** The P-Trojan trigger achieved TPR = 1.00 and FPR = 0.00 after backdoor insertion, slightly better than the original trigger (TPR = 0.98, FPR = 0.01), suggesting that the gradient-aligned trigger is also easier for the model to learn.